 - If a disagreement arises about what would be of overall benefit, the doctor must attempt to resolve the issues following the approach set out in paragraphs 47 - 48.

-- If a legal proxy or other person involved in the decision making asks for a treatment to be provided which the doctor considers would not be clinically appropriate and of overall benefit to the patient, the doctor should explain the basis for this view and explore the reasons for the request.
-If after discussion the doctor still considers that the treatment would not be clinically appropriate and of overall benefit, they are not obliged to provide it.
-However, as well as explaining the reasons for their decision, the doctor should explain to the person asking for the treatment the options available to them.
-These include the option of seeking a second opinion, applying to the appropriate statutory body for a review (Scotland), and applying to the appropriate court for an independent ruling.
+- If a legal proxy or other person involved in the decision making asks for treatment or care that the doctor doesn’t think would be of overall benefit to the patient, the doctor should explore their reasons for requesting it, their understanding of what it would involve, and their expectations about the likely outcome.
+This discussion will help doctors take account of factors that are significant to the patient and assess whether providing the treatment or care could serve the patient’s needs.
+If after discussion the doctor still considers that the treatment or care would not serve the patient’s needs, then they should not provide it.
+But, they should explain their reasons to the proxy or other person involved in the decision making and explore other options that might be available, including their right to seek a second opinion, applying to the appropriate statutory body for a review (Scotland), and applying to the appropriate court for an independent ruling.
 For further guidance on acting on advance requests for treatment see paragraphs 63 - 66.